Treblinka extermination camp: Arrival of the Soviets

 In late July 1944, Soviet forces approached from the east.
 The departing Germans, who had already destroyed most direct evidence of genocidal intent, burned surrounding villages to the ground, including 761 buildings in Poniatowo, Prostyń, and Grądy.
 Many families were murdered.
 The fields of grain that had once fed the SS were burned.
 On 19 August 1944, German forces blew up the church in Prostyń and its bell tower, the last defensive strongpoint against the Red Army in the area.
 When the Soviets entered Treblinka on 16 August, the extermination zone had been levelled, ploughed over, and planted with lupins.
 What remained, wrote visiting Soviet war correspondent Vasily Grossman, were small pieces of bone in the soil, human teeth, scraps of paper and fabric, broken dishes, jars, shaving brushes, rusted pots and pans, cups of all sizes, mangled shoes, and lumps of human hair.
 The road leading to the camp was pitch black.
 Until mid-1944 human ashes (up to 20 carts every day) had been regularly strewn by the remaining prisoners along the road for 2 km in the direction of Treblinka I. When the war ended, destitute and starving locals started walking up the Black Road (as they began to call it) in search of man-made nuggets shaped from melted gold in order to buy bread.

+Postwar looting

+After the end of the war in 1945, observers who visited the site of the Treblinka camp described extensive looting of the area by the local polish population.
+Hoping to find valuables or gold locals dug up the remains of Jews murdered in the camp.
+The writer Rokhl Auerbakh, who visited the camp in November of 1945, described the looting she observed as "the Gold Rush in Treblinka".
+Looting went on for more than a decade with diggers being present as late as 1958.